PratikPaudel/picar-x-team1/README.md

 ## Overview

-This program enables you to control a robot using a keyboard, sending commands over a UDP connection.
+This program enables you to control a robot car (picar) using a keyboard, sending commands over a UDP connection.

 ## Setup

 - Ensure that Python and the 'keyboard' library are installed.
 You can install 'keyboard' using 'pip install keyboard'.
-- The script communicates with the robot server at the 'ip':25565.
+- The script communicates with the robot server at the 'port no.':25565.

 ## Usage

 ### Run the Script

 - Start the script in Python.
-You might need to run it in administrative mode.
-- Once the script is running, it will listen for the client to press keys and send the commands to the robot.
+- Once the script is running, it will ask client for IP and se for the client to press keys and send the commands to the robot.

 ### Control Keys